AstroBoy1/Air-Pollution/README.md

 # Air-Pollution
 passive sampling

+If you want to run the manual version, download everything in the manual folder.
+If you want to run the auto version, download everything in the auto folder including the zipped images.

 integrated.m runs an auto crop program that analyzes images. rawIntensity.m does the same except with dng images. sizeTest.m paritions an image into different sections.